RishithaReddyGaddam/stocks/stockpredictionai-master/readme.md

     The shape of the newly created (from the autoencoder) features is (2265, 112).

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We created 112 more features from the autoencoder.
-As we want to only have high level features (overall patterns) we will create an Eigen portfolio on the newly created 112 features using Principal Component Analysis (PCA).
-This will reduce the dimension (number of columns) of the data.
-The descriptive capability of the Eigen portfolio will be the same as the original 112 features.

-**Note** Once again, this is purely experimental.
-I am not 100% sure the described logic will hold.
-As everything else in AI and deep learning, this is art and needs experiments.

-### 3.8.2.
-Eigen portfolio with PCA <a class="anchor" id="pca"></a>

 ```python
 # We want the PCA to create the new components to explain 80% of the variance